verifa/website/posts/elasticsearch-workshop-software-dev-company-case-study.md

 ## The solution

 After an initial consultation to identify the scope and focus areas, Verifa delivered a short training session followed by a 1 day workshop.
-In the workshop we explored, planned and designed a reliable High Available elastic cluster together.
-The aim of the sessions was knowledge transfer so that future maintenance of the elastic cluster can be carried out by the company’s own engineers.
+In the workshop we explored, planned and designed a reliable and highly available Elasticsearch cluster together.
+The aim of the sessions was knowledge transfer so that future maintenance of the cluster can be carried out by the company’s own engineers.

 ## Results